She's a

 little children take time,

-A minute here and there
+A minute here and

 for someone once living.